Blog

 If you’re running a successful brewery, chances are you already have an attorney who’s experienced in beverage alcohol manufacturing.
 They should be ready to assist you with your ownership structure—will you be introducing new owners to your current entity structure or setting up a new legal entity with new owners?
 You can also work with your attorney to explore alternative business opportunities, like creating a new company that owns the building that houses your second location.
 Finally, your attorney can help update your operating agreement and other business documents relevant to your second location.

-You’re crystal clear on licenses, permits, and other compliance.
+You’re crystal clear on licenses, permits, and other compliance for craft breweries.

 This one’s big, so bring your attorney along for the ride.
 Ensure that you’re considering both state and federal requirements, such as business licensing, TTB requirements, state manufacturing licensing, certificate of occupancy, liquor licensing, sales tax, excise tax, and food service compliance.
 Also, take note of limits on transferring beer as well as reporting requirements for each location.